wxleong/tpm2-cmd-ref/README.md

 # Behaviour of Microsoft TPM2.0 Simulator

 The Microsoft TPM2.0 simulator [[2]](#2) stores all persistent information in a file (`NVChip`).
-Find the file in the directory you launched the simulator.
+Find the file in the directory where you launched your simulator.
 If you wish to start fresh, erase the file before launching the simulator.

 Perform TPM startup after launching the simulator, otherwise, all subsequent commands will fail with the error code 0x100 (TPM not initialized by TPM2_Startup):
 ```